isomerpages/mccy-iccs/pages/Venue & Travel Advisory.md

 # How to get there
 **Drive**
-Direction from Changi International Airport:
+Directions from Changi International Airport:
 •	From Changi Airport, take the East Coast Expressway (ECP) and exit at the Rochor Road Exit.
 •	Turn left onto Beach Road.
 •	Fairmont Singapore is located at the junction of Beach Road and Bras Basah Road.